About Our 2022 Policy Agenda

 GOAL: A “family first” system that recognizes the value of keeping families together when possible and ensures that, when necessary, children are placed with well-supported relatives or foster families.

-- Support access to timely and high quality parental legal representation statewide.
+Expand access to timely and high quality parental legal representation statewide by adding $9M to the Office of Indigent Legal Services budget.